-The NCSWIC is comprised of SWICs and their alternates from the 56 states and territories, which are divided by region into Regional Interoperability Councils (RICs) (Table 1).
-The RICs were developed to promote communication, coordination, and collaboration among SWICs for the purpose of advancing interoperable communications with neighboring states, Federal Emergency Management Agency regions, and countries.
-The RICs are the venue to ensure the actions, recommendations, and guidance to and from the EC are communicated, vetted, and implemented.
+The NCSWIC is comprised of SWICs and their alternates from the 56 states and territories, and is divided by region into Regional Interoperability Councils (RIC) (Table 1).
+The RICs were developed to promote communication, coordination and collaboration among SWICs for the purpose of advancing interoperable communications with neighboring states, Federal Emergency Management Agency regions, and countries.
+The RICs shall also be the venue to ensure the actions, recommendations, and guidance to and from the EC are communicated, vetted, and implemented.